Pros Vs. Cons of Personality Assessments in Business

 In recent years, psychologists and human resources practitioners have suggested the use of personality testing as a tool to assist in making better and more informed hiring and developmental decisions.
 Some of the most common and widely used personality tests that we see include Myers-Briggs Type Indicator (MBTI), SOCIAL STYLE, Hogan Assessments, StrengthsFinder, and DiSC.
 However, before deciding to use personality assessments in your organization, there are some pros and cons to consider.

 - Strengthening the interview: A good personality assessment can help hiring managers to know which soft skills and behavioral interview questions they should pay attention to during the interview.

 - Gaining a deeper insight into candidates: Employees and job candidates have a broad range of skills, abilities, and work styles.
-These differences are not always apparent on a resume or during an interview, so personality assessments can give you another tool for understanding what the candidate has to offer and how they will fit into your work culture.
+These differences are not always apparent on a resume or during an interview, so personality assessments can give you another tool for understanding what the candidate has to offer.

 - Development and recognition tools: Personality assessments help you to understand the values, motives, and preferences of employees and will help you know what they need from you as an employer to stay engaged.

 - Team building: Employees are increasingly working in collaborative, team environments.
 When building and managing teams, understanding the personalities of team members is critical for successful working relationships.